 How to Create a Brand Style Guide

-To create an effective brand style guide, follow these five steps:
+To create an effective brand style guide, follow these four steps:

 - Discovery — Kick off the process with brand discovery work, including branding exercises, interviews, and audience research.